dyazdan/ring-visualizer/README.md

 Honestly, I just fired this up in _Chrome 87_ and it worked, which was good enough for me.
 I willingly accepted that it currently fails in Safari/Firefox due to the visualizer being wrapped in a class that makes use of private fields.
 If you really need it in another browser, _babel_ might do the trick (or just copy the bits and pieces to your own script and keep everything public).

 ## Miscellanous
-If you like what I did, feel free to leave me a star at my [GitHub repo](https://github.com/dyazdan/ring-visualizer), visit my [homepage](https://dyaz.de) or hit me up on social media!
+If you like what I did, feel free to give me some credit, leave me a star at my [GitHub repo](https://github.com/dyazdan/ring-visualizer), visit my [homepage](https://dyaz.de) or hit me up on social media!